 Michael Hall, better known in Seattle as Specs Wizard, has been involved in hip hop culture since the 80’s.
 Specs grew up in a family that was into music and that early exposure set him on course to becoming an artist himself.

 The Morning Update Show — hosted by Trae Holiday and The Big O (Omari Salisbury) — is the only weekday news and information livestream that delivers culturally relevant content to the Pacific Northwest’s urban audience.
 Omari and Trae analyze the day’s local and national headlines as well as melanin magic in our community.
 Watch live every weekday at 11 a.m. on any of the following channels, hosted by Converge Media: YouTube, Twitch, Facebook, Periscope, and whereweconverge.com.

-We’ll also post the Morning Update Show here on theEmerald each day after it airs, so you can catch up any time of day while you peruse our latest posts.
+We also post the Morning Update Show here on theEmerald each day after it airs, so you can catch up any time of day while you peruse our latest posts.

-Morning Update Show — Monday, Oct.
-26
+Morning Update Show — Friday, July 23

-(This article was originally published by PubliCola and has been reprinted under an agreement.)
+(This article previously appeared on PubliCola and has been reprinted under an agreement)

 During an often rowdy public forum in the cafeteria of Broadview-Thomson K-8 school last week, Seattle Public Schools Deputy Director Rob Gannon said the school district is working slowly toward a plan for moving more than 50 unsheltered people off school district-owned property behind the North Seattle school.
 The City of Seattle has refused to assist the school district in sheltering or housing people living on the property, and the district has turned to a small nonprofit called Anything Helps with the goal of getting everyone off the site by September.

 Seattle City Councilmembers Tammy Morales and Teresa Mosqueda sponsored an online forum on July 22 to explore issues surrounding displacement and exclusionary zoning that could fundamentally change the way Seattle grows in coming decades.